habibdraft/habibdraft.github.io/_posts/2020-12-12-Memoization.md

 ## Writing a faster Fibonacci function

-You might think about memoization in the context of writing a function to calculate the Fibonacci value of a number.
+Here's a naive recursive function to calculate the Fibonacci value of a number.

 The Fibonacci value of a natural number n greater than 1 is: